2002–03 Club Atlético River Plate season

-The 2002–03 season is River Plate's 73nd season in the Argentine Primera División.
+The 2002–03 Club Atletico River Plate season was the club's 73nd season in the Argentine Primera División.

 The season was split into two tournaments (format adopted since 1990–91 season) Apertura (Opening) 2002 (from August to December 2002), and Clausura (Closing) 2003 (from February to June 2003).

 The club's kit was provided by Adidas, and the sponsor was Budweiser beer.

 Season events

 On May 23, 2002, Manuel Pellegrini was presented as new manager of River Plate.

 On July 22, midfielder Lucho González moved from Huracán to River Plate.
 The transfer was made for US$700,000.

 On June 15, 2003 during Round 16 of Torneo Clausura 2003, River Plate defeated Lanús and because Velez and Boca tied games, finished the match day as sole leaders.

 On June 29, during Round 18, River defeated Olimpo in Bahía Blanca and won the championship, by getting a difference of 4 points to rivals Boca Juniors, with only 1 round to go.